-The reputed creator of the anti-Muslim video that incited mob violence throughout the Middle East and endangered Americans abroad is a convicted credit card con artist and bank fraudster who, at one point, offered to become a government snitch, according to court documents.
+The reputed creator of the anti-Muslim video that incited mob violence in the Middle East is a convicted credit card con artist and bank fraudster, court records show

 Screenshot from “Innocence of Muslims”